skhalidmahmud/From-Banglish-word-original-Bangla-word-finding/README.md

 # From Banglish word original Bangla word finding

 This is a project for our course: "Project Management".
-Me and my Team-mate create this project where a user can …….
+Me and my Team-mate create this project where a user can put Banglish word and it can generate or finding original Bangla word.

 ### Group Members:
 - *_[Khalid Mahmud](https://github.com/skhalidmahmud)_*